jasongoodwin/topics/README.md

 ### Spawn replies - stop awaiting/blocking.
 There is an opportunity for further improved performance by not awaiting replies sent to the socket.
-There are currently some serial awaits but we can join those futures.
+There are currently some serial awaits, but we can `join` those futures or `spawn` the work.

 ### Connection Leaks!
 [FIXED]
 Any subscriptions are cleaned up - can be made a bit more efficient - it's O(n) on number of topics to clean up.